THS-International/website/src/markdown-pages/faq.md

           How are you planning the Reception amidst the ongoing COVID-19 pandemic?
       - description: >-
+          Great question!
+We have a "Team" page on our website that has more information about our various roles: Buddies, Project Team, and Project Manager.
+In the "Join Us" subpage, we have approximitate timelines of when these roles will be recruited.

+          We also recommend that you follow our [Facebook page](https://www.facebook.com/thsint) to get updates on when we start recruitment!
+        title: How can I help out in the upcoming International Receptions?
+      - description: >-
           There are several ways of contacting us: